papivot/vmservice-registry/README.md

         docker save registry:2 -o registry.tar
         ```
     *   This file must be present in the same directory where you run the `deploy-docker-registry.sh` script.
-3.  **vSphere with Tanzu Environment**:
+3.  **vSphere Supervisor Environment**:
-    *   Access to a vSphere with Tanzu Supervisor Cluster and a Namespace where you can deploy resources.
+    *   Access to a vSphere Supervisor Cluster and a Namespace where you can deploy resources.
     *   Sufficient permissions to create PVCs, Services, VMs, Secrets, and ConfigMaps.
 4.  **Photon 5.0 VMI**:
     *   A valid and **unique** Photon OS 5.0 VirtualMachineImage (VMI) must be available in the target vSphere Namespace.
 The script will verify this and exit if zero or multiple such VMIs are found, requiring manual intervention to ensure a single, correct VMI is present.